stefan-hudelmaier/house/gcmb/total_dc_power/README.md

-This is the DC power.
-It gets pulled via Modbus from the Sungrow converters.
+This is the DC power: <Topic topic="total_dc_power" /> It gets pulled via Modbus from the Sungrow converters.